2002 Stanley Cup playoffs: (3) Carolina Hurricanes vs. (4) Toronto Maple Leafs

-Western Conference Final
+Western Conference final

 (1) Detroit Red Wings vs. (2) Colorado Avalanche

 This was the fifth playoff meeting between these two teams, with Colorado winning three of the four previous series.
 They last met in the 2000 Western Conference Semifinals with Colorado winning in five games.
 This was Detroit's seventh Conference Finals appearance.
 They last went to the Western Conference Final in 1998, where they defeated the Dallas Stars in six games.
 This was Colorado's fourth consecutive and eighth appearance in the Conference Finals.
 They last went to the Western Conference Final in the previous year, which they won against the St. Louis Blues in five games.
 Detroit won three of the four games in this year's regular season series.

-Game seven of this series, is the most one-sided game seven score in NHL history.
+Game seven of this series, is the most one-sided game seven score in NHL history, and it started a streak of what is currently seven consecutive losses in game sevens for the Avalanche.

 Stanley Cup Finals

 This was the first playoff meeting between these two teams.
 Detroit made their twenty-second Finals appearance; their most recent appearance came in 1998 where they swept the Washington Capitals in four games.
 Carolina made their first Finals appearance in their twenty-third season since entering the league in 1979–80.
 The Hurricanes franchise had last played in a championship series when they were known as the New England Whalers in the WHA in 1978 where they were swept by the Winnipeg Jets.
 Detroit won both games in this year's regular season series.